nl-design-system/rijkshuisstijl-community/.changeset/bright-donuts-pick.md

 '@rijkshuisstijl-community/rhc-templates': patch
 ---

 Update the packages and libraries.
-Deleted the RIVM app